tjesi/TTM4205/README.md

 The reference group consist of the following members:

-  - Adrian Tokle Storset (adriats) from MSTCNNS
+  - Adrian Tokle Storset (adriats), from MSTCNNS
+  - Daniel Nils Braun (danienbr), exchange student

 Please get in touch if you want to join the reference group!